-Small group including the now extended to 19 days to include Marla, Mt Dare, Dalhousie springs and then the entire length of Oodnadatta track, including 2 nights in Oodnadatta.
+Small group Flinders ranges tours including the Oodnadatta track now extended to 19 days to include Marla, Mt Dare, Dalhousie springs and then the entire length of Oodnadatta track, including 2 nights in Oodnadatta.

-Odyssey Traveller is pleased to announce our small group rs of the Finders Ranges, tou .
-Our tours of the are a eighteen-day Odyssey, starting and finishing in the city of Adelaide.
-We take you on a small group tour with a maximum of 15 travellers, through the rugged, weathered peaks and rocky gorges of the in .
-Some of the most dramatic spectacular scenery and beautiful landscapes in all of with an amazing sunset often at the end of each day.
-Fortunately, the majority of this lies within 's , extensive and acclaimed networks, providing easy access to the by day tour, our article that covers things to do in Ikara Flinders ranges will assist with your tour planning.
+Odyssey Traveller is pleased to announce our small group Outback Australia tours of the Finders Ranges, South Australia.
+Our Outback Australia tours of the Flinders Ranges are a eighteen-day outback Odyssey, starting and finishing in the city of Adelaide.
+We take you on a small group outback tour with a maximum of 15 travellers, through the rugged, weathered peaks and rocky gorges of the Flinders Ranges in outback South Australia.
+Some of the most dramatic spectacular scenery and beautiful landscapes in all of Australia with an amazing sunset often at the end of each day.
+Fortunately, the majority of this lies within South Australia 's magnificent Ikara Flinders ranges, extensive and acclaimed National Park networks, providing easy access to the outback by day tour, our article that covers things to do in Ikara Flinders ranges will assist with your tour planning.

 This, like all Odyssey Traveller small group tours is limited to 15 people.

-This Curdiminka and Farina in such an as well as a in-depth of the - and adventure takes you to the well-known sights along the Oodnadatta track including Australian - but also to lesser-known gems, including , Parachilna , , which we see and explore on a collection of day trips through the the regions.
-Our small group allows you to see and explore an ancient Oodnadatta, William Creek, Marree where the Birdsville track ends as well as the ghost towns of Curdimurka and Farina where the legendary stockman Stanley Kidman brought his cattle out from the Channel country.
-We also see not just a diversity of natural wildlife but all in their natural habitat including the in of the Australian .landscape which is more than 600 million years old.
-We learn about the culture and history, dating back 60,000 years, and reflect on the history of European settlement in the 18th and 19th centuries along the way at
+This outback adventure takes you to the well-known sights along the Oodnadatta track including Curdiminka and Farina in such an arid land as well as a in-depth tour of the majestic Flinders ranges - Wilpena Pound and Flinders Ranges National Park - but also to lesser-known gems, including Brachina Gorge, Parachilna Gorge, Bunyeroo Gorge, which we see and explore on a collection of day trips through the the majestic Flinders ranges regions.
+Our small group Australian Outback Flinders Ranges tours allows you to see and explore an ancient flinders ranges landscape which is more than 600 million years old.
+We learn about the Aboriginal culture and history, dating back 60,000 years, and reflect on the history of European settlement in the 18th and 19th centuries along the way at Oodnadatta, William Creek, Marree where the Birdsville track ends as well as the ghost towns of Curdimurka and Farina where the legendary stockman Stanley Kidman brought his cattle out from the Channel country.
+We also see not just a diversity of natural wildlife but abundant wildlife all in their natural habitat including the yellow footed rock wallaby in South Australia's extraordinary vast ancient landscape of the Australian outback.

-Leaving Adelaide, our escorted tour into the first explores Port Augusta, stopping briefly in Port Wakefield, a historic port that extracted copper ore and livestock in the Victorian era.
-Port Augusta is regarded as the crossroads of Australian , we spend time at the 250-hectare Australian Arid Lands Botanic Garden to prepare ourselves for our journey by understanding with our tour guide the natural habitats of the Australian ., where rail, road, and sea intersect and is the gateway to the .
-Before we head deep into the
+Leaving Adelaide, our escorted tour into the outback first explores Port Augusta, stopping briefly in Port Wakefield, a historic port that extracted copper ore and livestock in the Victorian era.
+Port Augusta is regarded as the crossroads of Australia, where rail, road, and sea intersect and is the gateway to the Flinders Ranges.
+Before we head deep into the Australian outback, we spend time at the 250-hectare Australian Arid Lands Botanic Garden to prepare ourselves for our Flinders journey by understanding with our tour guide the natural habitats of the Australian outback.

-These are where you will see the world's largest continuous construction - a 5600 km dingo fence spanning Queensland's east coast to the cliffs of the Nullarbor Plain - can be seen near Coober Pedy.
+These Australian outback tours are where you will see the world's largest continuous construction - a 5600 km dingo fence spanning Queensland's east coast to the cliffs of the Nullarbor Plain - can be seen near Coober Pedy.
 It was built in order to protect sheep from dingo attack.

-After a of Coober Pedy, during which we explore the opal mining activity that made the town famous, we visit the John McDouall Stuart Monument.
-Stuart (1815-1866) was the most accomplished and most famous of all 's inland explorers.
-Stuart completed the first European crossing of from Adelaide to Van Diemen's Gulf in the in 1862, charting new territory and routes into the .
+After a tour of Coober Pedy, during which we explore the opal mining activity that made the town famous, we visit the John McDouall Stuart Monument.
+Stuart (1815-1866) was the most accomplished and most famous of all Australia's inland explorers.
+Stuart completed the first European crossing of Australia from Adelaide to Van Diemen's Gulf in the Northern Territory in 1862, charting new territory and routes into the outback.
 His explorations eventually resulted in the building of the Adelaide- Darwin telegraph through the town of Oodnadatta, and the establishment of the main route from Port Augusta to Darwin, now known as the Stuart Highway in his honour.
-Despite his fame, he never made the fortune he aspired to through pastoral leases in , and returned to his native London, where he lived out his remaining days.
+Despite his fame, he never made the fortune he aspired to through pastoral leases in South Australia, and returned to his native London, where he lived out his remaining days.

-From Coober Pedy, we make a the , echidnas, rock wallabies, numerous bird species, and the fat-tailed dunnart, a mouse-like marsupial.
-The groups tour guide and local guides share with us their knowledge of the park along the as we take a short in the park. to the Kanku-Breakaways Conservation Park, which overs almost 15,000 hectares of majestic arid scenery.
+From Coober Pedy, we make a day tour to the Kanku-Breakaways Conservation Park, which overs almost 15,000 hectares of majestic arid desert scenery.
 The park is home to almost 60 native flora species, including acacias, mallee and eremophilia.
-It is also home to a variety of wildlife, including
+It is also home to a variety of wildlife, including the red kangaroo, echidnas, rock wallabies, numerous bird species, and the fat-tailed Dunnart, a mouse-like marsupial.
+The groups tour guide and local guides share with us their knowledge of the park along the walking trail as we take a short hike in the park.

-After Coober Pedy, our small group the After two nights at Oodnadatta the small group tours travels south to William Creek and then we head to Lake Eyre (North) (and yes - there is also a Lake Eyre (South)).
-Lake Eyre itself - known by local indigenous people as Kati Thanda - covers an area of 11, 000 square km, and the surrounding covers 13.5 thousand square km.
-A unique salt lake, the lakebed is recorded as being the lowest part of The continent, 15 metres below sea level.
+After Coober Pedy, our small group tour of the Flinders Ranges pushes North to Marla, Finke, Mt Dare and then the Oodnadatta track heading further into the Australian outback, with most sections of road being unsealed, especially between Marla and Wilpena.
+After two nights at Oodnadatta the small group tours travels south to William Creek and then we head to Lake Eyre (North) National Park (and yes - there is also a Lake Eyre (South)).
+Lake Eyre itself - known by local indigenous people as Kati Thanda - covers an area of 11, 000 square km, and the surrounding National Park covers 13.5 thousand square km.
+A unique salt lake, the lakebed is recorded as being the lowest part of The Australian continent, 15 metres below sea level.
 Lake Eyre is normally dry, filling completely on average twice a century - though partial, minor fillings happen much more often.
 When filled completely (as happened in 1950, 1974, and 1984), the lake takes about two years to dry up again.
 To explore the northern part of Lake Eyre, we base ourselves in William Creek, and explore the southern part of the lake on our way to Marree.
-The group takes a over Lake Eyre to understand the vast size of the lake system, putting it into perspective within the and, , as the landscape rolls away underneath the plane revealing the Australian river system. of the pushes North to Marla, Finke, Mt Dare and then the Oodnadatta track heading further into
+The group takes a scenic flight over Lake Eyre to understand the vast size of the lake system, putting it into perspective within the national parkland, Australian outback, as the landscape rolls away underneath the plane revealing the Australian river system.

-Our tours for small groups then proceeds to the Arkaroola Wilderness Sanctuary and the Vulkathunha-Gammon Ranges .
-The forms the traditional country of the Adnyamathanha people, and retains a cultural importance for the local Aboriginal communities.
-The spectacular terrain can be explored on many hiking trails leading into spectacular gorges, including Italowi Gorge, Mount McKinlay Spring, and the Weetootla Gorge, taking you deep into the heart of the rugged landscapes of the rare yellow-footed rock wallaby.
-On our visit, we have a and understand the diversity of plants and animals observed, discussing those that are rare and endangered and their conservation within the network of .
-The Arkaroola Wilderness Sanctuary is a privately-owned 610 square kilometre (236 square mile) wilderness sanctuary at the far northern tip of the Ranges .
-The scenery is impressive: soaring granite peaks, deep gorges, and waterholes - and the sanctuary is one of the best places to see the Ranges National Parks.
+Our Outback Australia tours for small groups then proceeds to the Arkaroola Wilderness Sanctuary and the Vulkathunha-Gammon Ranges National Park.
+The National Park forms the traditional country of the Adnyamathanha people, and retains a cultural importance for the local Aboriginal communities.
+The spectacular terrain can be explored on many hiking trails leading into spectacular gorges, including Italowi Gorge, Mount McKinlay Spring, and the Weetootla Gorge, taking you deep into the heart of the rugged landscapes of the Flinders Range outback.
+The Arkaroola Wilderness Sanctuary is a privately-owned 610 square kilometre (236 square mile) wilderness sanctuary at the far northern tip of the Flinders Ranges National Park.
+The scenery is impressive: soaring granite peaks, deep gorges, and waterholes - and the sanctuary is one of the best places to see the rare yellow-footed rock wallaby.
+On our visit, we have a guided tour and understand the diversity of plants and animals observed, discussing those that are rare and endangered and their conservation within the network of Flinders Ranges National Parks.

-From the Arkaroola Wilderness sanctuary, your small group visits the Ediacaran fossil site at Nilpena Station, and then makes the on to Wilpena in the , stopping off at Brachina Gorge on the way.
+From the Arkaroola Wilderness sanctuary, your small group tour visits the Ediacaran fossil site at Nilpena Station, and then makes the trip on to Wilpena in the Flinders Ranges National Park, stopping off at Brachina Gorge on the way.

-Brachina Gorge is one of the 's most popular and spectacular tourist attractions.
+Brachina Gorge is one of the Flinders Ranges National Park's most popular and spectacular tourist attractions.
 The Brachina Gorge Geological Trail is a 20-kilometre self-guided trail that passes through 130 million years of natural history.
-Trail signage provides an insight into past climates, the formation of the ranges, and the evolution of early life forms, making the gorge one of the highlights of the Ranges network.
+Trail signage provides an insight into past climates, the formation of the ranges, and the evolution of early life forms, making the gorge one of the highlights of the Flinders Ranges national park network.

-( ) is our last overnight stop in the .
-Some six hundred kilometres away from Adelaide, (also known by the 's name of Ikara, meaning 'meeting place') is a truly , a natural amphitheatre of mountains.
+Wilpena Pound (Ikara-Flinders Ranges National Park) is our last overnight stop in the outback.
+Some six hundred kilometres away from Adelaide, Wilpena Pound (also known by the Adnyamathanha people's name of Ikara, meaning 'meeting place') is a truly extraordinary landscape, a natural amphitheatre of mountains.
 Geologists believe that this landscape is the remains of a mountain range that was once as high as the Himalayas.

-After Wilpena the small group Burra.
-On our return to Adelaide, we enjoy a final dinner at the group's selected hotel. of the makes the to Adelaide via Hawker, Wilmington, Orroroo, and
+After Wilpena the small group tour of the Flinders range makes the trip to Adelaide via Hawker, Wilmington, Orroroo, and Burra.
+On our return to Adelaide, we enjoy a final dinner at the group's selected hotel.

 On our return journey, the group passes through mallee country.
 ‘Mallee woodlands’ have been listed by the Australian Department of Environment and Energy as one of the 32 ‘Major Vegetation Groups’ of Australia.
 Mallee country is defined by the predominance of the mallee eucalyptus, a stocky eucalyptus with several stems, which grows on semi-arid soil.
 Mallee country spreads in a belt across the south of Australia, centering around the Murray River in western Victoria and eastern South Australia, the Eyre Peninsula west of Adelaide, and the 'wheat belt' of Western Australia.